Close Menu

 Can I visit a newborn baby if I’m vaccinated?

 While vaccination significantly reduces the risk of severe illness and transmission, it’s still important to exercise caution when visiting a newborn.
 Consider the vaccination status of others who will be present, the local transmission rates, and your own health status.
 Following all recommended precautions, such as wearing a mask and practicing social distancing, is crucial.
-(See Also: Is it Safe to Visit Paris at the Moment?
-Current Travel Advisory)
+(See Also: Is Serbia Safe to Visit Now?
+The Ultimate Travel Guide)

 What if I have to visit a newborn baby?